-Through Community Housing Tairāwhiti, they are aiming to provide safe, affordable, healthy, sustainable housing in Tairāwhiti using innovative housing technology and techniques.
+Through Community Housing Tairāwhiti, they were aiming to provide safe, affordable, healthy, sustainable housing in Tairāwhiti using innovative housing technology and techniques.

 Sarah Somerton is a childhood educator who aims to foster community ties by providing a retail space for local creative families.

 Through working in her community, Sarah noticed a degree of social isolation amongst some new mothers.
-She sees an opportunity to make the most of their many skills and talents in creative ways and hopes that Ducks and Drakes will help mothers produce and sell handmade goods and also provide families with an income stream.
+She saw an opportunity to make the most of their many skills and talents in creative ways and hopes that Ducks and Drakes will help mothers produce and sell handmade goods, while providing families with an income stream.

-Robin Te Moana Thompson believes that by involving the community and whānau, and utilising natural resources, together we can uplift the wellbeing of everyone.
+Robin Te Moana Thompson believed that by involving the community and whānau, and utilising natural resources, together we can uplift the wellbeing of everyone.

-Supporting local businesses, and helping to drive tourism and local economic growth, are difficult but important challenges for Te Araroa and the East Cape.
-Robin engages and connects locals with international and Kiwi tourists, via hunting, fishing and other touristic initiatives, to tackle these challenges.
+Supporting local businesses, and helping to drive tourism and local economic growth are difficult but important challenges for Te Araroa and the East Cape.
+Robin engaged and connected locals with international and Kiwi tourists, via hunting, fishing and other touristic initiatives, to tackle these challenges.

 Delilah Whaitiri is a descendant of the Rongowhakaata Iwi, and has a passion for the arts and a love for the people in her community.
 He Tangata, he tangata, he tangata.

 What matters most to E Tu Tairāwhiti Media is people.
-Delilah records and documents stories and history about the Tangata Whenua to give insight and knowledge to generations to come.
-She believes this knowledge holds truth and mana and connects us all to the land.
+Delilah recorded and documented stories and history about the Tangata Whenua to give insight and knowledge to generations to come.
+She believed this knowledge holds truth and mana and connects us all to the land.
 If we know our history and whakapapa back to our tribal lands, we understand who we are.
-Identity, Delilah believes, is imperative.
+Identity, Delilah believed, is imperative.

 Whiti Timutimu is the chairperson of ATAWHAI Charitable Trust.
 She is interested in supporting young people and her community.
 ATAWHAI is also supported by a committed group of volunteers from the NZ Police, NZ Army, NZ Navy, NZ Fire Service and Māori Wardens.